gumphp/php-mcp-client/README.md

 [![Tests](https://img.shields.io/github/actions/workflow/status/php-mcp/client/tests.yml?branch=main&style=flat-square)](https://github.com/php-mcp/client/actions/workflows/tests.yml)
 [![License](https://img.shields.io/packagist/l/php-mcp/client.svg?style=flat-square)](LICENSE)

-**`php-mcp/client` is a PHP library for interacting with servers that implement the Model Context Protocol (MCP).**
+** PHP MCP Client is a PHP library for interacting with servers that implement the Model Context Protocol (MCP).**

 It provides a developer-friendly interface to connect to individual MCP servers using different transports (`stdio`, `http+sse`), manage the connection lifecycle, discover server capabilities (Tools, Resources, Prompts), and execute requests like calling tools or reading resources.

 While utilizing asynchronous I/O internally via ReactPHP for robustness and handling features like server-sent events, the library offers **both** a straightforward **synchronous (blocking) API** for common use cases and an **asynchronous (Promise-based) API** for advanced control and concurrency.

-This library aligns with the MCP specification's model where one client instance manages a stateful connection to one server, and acts as the counterpart to the [`php-mcp/server`](https://github.com/php-mcp/server) package.
+This library aligns with the MCP specification's model where one client instance manages a stateful connection to one server.

 ## Introduction to MCP